Do I Need CPAP If I Snore

 A man with CPAP mask

-For people with OAS, snoring is a symptom of sleep apnea, which can cause daytime sleepiness and other health problems due to repeated pauses in breathing during sleep.
-However, most people who snore do not have sleep apnea but simply have breathing problems due to other reasons such as nasal congestion and nasal polyps.
-These people can usually reduce snoring through lifestyle changes or other treatments.
+For patients with OAS, snoring is a symptom of sleep apnea.
+However, most people who snore do not have sleep apnea, but rather experience breathing difficulties due to other reasons such as nasal congestion or nasal polyps.
+These individuals can usually reduce snoring by improving their lifestyle or through other treatments.

 Can Snoring Occur Without Sleep Apnea?